teamstarter/graphql-web-hooks/README.md

 ### getCallWebhook

-The purpose of this function is to initialize callWebhook by assigning it the parameter getMetadataFormContext.
+This function initializes and returns callWebhook by assigning it the getMetadataFormContext function.

 **Params :**

-- getMetadataFromContext : function that should return the securityMetadata of a webhooks from a context.
+- **getMetadataFromContext** : function that should return the securityMetadata of a webhooks from a context.

 ### callWebhook